jayasmita12/Unit-5/README.md

 # Unit-5

-The whole Assignment Based on a new Javascript library called React.
+The whole Assignment Based on a new Javascript library called React.You have to create-react-app to do these assignment.Otherwise use vite app .
+You alse do it by using codesandbox.

 # Available Scripts
 In the project directory, you can run: